c-a-s-t-l-e/semantic_data_dictionaries_app/README.md

 # Semantic Data Dictionary App
 This is a web app that allows one to upload data dictionaries and see if there are columns that are possibly related based on meaning amongst them.

-#### _Note:_

-Using TF-IDF doesn't necessarily provide the best results compared to using other embedding models such as with the sentence-transformers library.
-Unfortunately, it doesn't appear to be the case that the sentence-transformers library is workable with Python Shiny.

 ---

 ## How It Works